Restaurants in crisis: Customers refuse to pay the high price

 • Provide family meals to meet the economic needs of families.

-The rise of telecommuting has redefined the practices of employees, who are finding themselves having lunch at home more frequently.
-Couch-surfing, improvised lunches in the kitchen are replacing traditional lunch breaks at restaurants.
-Workers who stay home have little incentive to leave their houses for meals, thus reducing the clientele for establishments.
+The rise of teleworking has redefined employee practices, with more frequent home lunches.
+Couch dining and impromptu lunches in the kitchen are replacing traditional lunch breaks at restaurants.
+Workers who stay at home have little incentive to leave their homes for a meal, thus reducing the customer base of establishments.

 This phenomenon has consequences for the restaurant market, forcing owners to find new ways to attract them, such as: